berneout/authors-certificate/README.md

 2. Copy the blank `AUTHORS` file from this repository to your project.
    The file contains only comment lines to start.

+3. Copy `.gitattributes` to your project.
+This file configures command-line Git to use an alternate merging strategy to avoid conflicts between pull requests.
+Unfortunately, [GitHub's merge button does not support `merge=union` attributes][no-merge-union].
+If you'd like that feature added, [let GitHub know][contact-github].

-3. If you use a license, like an MIT- or a BSD-style license, that includes a copyright notice at the top, change the notice in your `LICENSE` file to something like:
+4. If you use a license, like an MIT- or a BSD-style license, that includes a copyright notice at the top, change the notice in your `LICENSE` file to something like: